mosip/documentation/docs/resident-services-user-guide.md

    a. **View Details**: The residents can view the details about an event by clicking on `View Details`.
 They will be redirected to `Track My Request` page with pre-filled EID where they can see further details about the event.

    b. **Pin Event to the top**: The residents can pin the events to the top of the list based on their preference.
 Currently, this is configured for up to 3 events but it can be customized as per country’s requirements.
 Also, the resident can unpin the pinned events by clicking `Unpin from Top`.

    c. **Report a grievance**: The residents can report a grievance in case of fraud or for any event not initiated by them.
 On clicking `Report an Issue`, the resident will be redirected to the `Grievance Redressal Form` page where they will see a set of pre-filled data as well as a set of data to be filled.

      * Pre-filled data:
          * Name
-         * Event ID
+         * Event ID (EID)
          * Registered Email ID
          * Registered Mobile Number
      * Data to be filled: